Brahmware/frontend-backoffice/README.md

-# frontend-backoffice
+# Backoffice for Brahmware
-Front end for Backoffice
+This is the application for the backoffice of Brahmware.